 Contacts can choose to receive their emails in a particular format (using the Preferred Mail Format field), although the default setting is to send either text or HTML based on the receiving device.

 There are a number of additional responses available, depending on the standard forms you have included in the email.

 - Unsubscribed – The number of recipients who opted out of this email.
-Recipients who opted out using the List-unsubscribe feature are not included.
-To get the right total, add up Unsubscribed and List-unsubscribed.
+Recipients who opted out using the List-unsubscribe feature are included as well.

 Link tracking does not count clicks on the unsubscribe link in an email for that campaign.

 - List unsubscribed – The number of recipients who opted out using the email client’s List-unsubscribe feature.

 Link tracking does not count when contacts select the List unsubscribed option in an email for that campaign.
 Such clicks are counted by the List unsubscribed and Didn't click metrics.